awsdocs/aws-lambda-developer-guide/doc_source/configuration-filesystem.md

 **Note**
 When you create a file system, you choose a performance mode that can't be changed later\. **General purpose** mode has lower latency, and **Max I/O** mode supports a higher maximum throughput and IOPS\.
 For help choosing, see [Amazon EFS performance](https://docs.aws.amazon.com/efs/latest/ug/performance.html) in the *Amazon Elastic File System User Guide*\.

 An access point connects each instance of the function to the right mount target for the Availability Zone it connects to\.
 For best performance, create an access point with a non\-root path, and limit the number of files that you create in each directory\.
-User and owner IDs are required, but they don't need to have a specific value\.
 The following example creates a directory named `my-function` on the file system and sets the owner ID to 1001 with standard directory permissions \(755\)\.

 **Example access point configuration**
 + **Name** – `files`